nebari-dev/nebari/docs/source/installation/usage.md

 The deployment will use `github-actions` as the continuous integration (CI) provider, automatically provisioning a repository on GitHub under the URL `github.com/quansight/projectname`

-User authentication will be by `auth0`, and an OAuth2 app will be created on Auth0 automatically.
+User authentication will be by `auth0`, and an OAuth 2.0 app will be created on Auth0 automatically.
 There are several flags that allow you to configure the deployment:

 - `aws` indicates that the project will be deployed on the Amazon AWS Cloud provider.
     + Optional flags are: `gcp`, `do` and `azure`.